Koreanic languages: Phonology

 William Labov found that this proposed shift followed different principles to all the other chain shifts he surveyed.

-The philological basis of the shift has also been challenged.
+The philological evidence for the shift has also been challenged.

 An analysis based on Sino-Korean readings leads to a more conservative system:

 The vowels *ɨ > [ɨ] and *ə > [ʌ] have a limited distribution in Late Middle Korean, suggesting that unaccented *ɨ and *ə underwent syncope.

 They may also have merged with *e in accented initial position or following *j.

 Some authors have proposed that Late Middle Korean [jə] ㅕ reflects an eighth Proto-Korean vowel, based on its high frequency and an analysis of tongue root harmony.

 The Late Middle Korean script assigns to each syllable one of three pitch contours: low (unmarked), high (one dot) or rising (two dots).

-The rising tone is believed to be secondary, arising from a contraction of a syllable with low pitch with one of high pitch.
+The rising tone may have been longer in duration, and is believed to be secondary, arising from a contraction of a syllable with low pitch with one of high pitch.

-There is some evidence that pitch levels after the first high tone were not distinctive, so that Middle Korean was a pitch-accent language rather than a tonal language.
+Pitch levels after the first high or rising tone were not distinctive, so that Middle Korean had a pitch accent rather than a full tone system.

 In the proto-language, accent was probably not distinctive for verbs, but may have been for nouns, though with a preference for accent on the final syllable.